 Mission & Core Values

 Today, that vision continues and has expanded.
-The formal education programs continue through the School of Leadership and Development (SLD).
-SLD is currently comprised of four graduate degree programs, all in the areas of business, nonprofit management, leadership development, and economic development.
-In addition, the School is currently home to partnership programs, including World Vision International and Habitat for Humanity International.
+The formal education programs continue through Eastern's Graduate Leadership and Development Programs, which are currently comprised of four graduate degree programs, all in the areas of business, nonprofit management, leadership development, and economic development.
+In addition, Eastern also hosts partnership programs, including World Vision International and Habitat for Humanity International.

 Our vision is that our students, alumni, staff, and faculty, drawn together by our programs and acting humbly through their faith, be used by God to create relationships and advance knowledge and practices to transform lives, organizations, communities, and societies in a way that glorifies Christ.

 Our mission is to establish a community of faith, learning, and action around the programs of organizational leadership, transformational development, and non-profit management in a way that engages, teaches, and personally and professionally empowers those called to work for socio/political/economic and spiritual change, justice, and sharing the good news of Christ.